jmwohl/Openframe-JSClientDocs/source/index.md

 Geocoding (also known as forward geocoding) allows you to convert one or more addresses into geographic coordinates (i.e. latitude and longitude).

-Geocodio supports geocoding of addresses, cities and zip codes in all kinds of various formats.
+Geocodio supports geocoding of addresses, cities and zip codes in various formats.

 <aside class="notice">
 Make sure to check the [address formats](#toc_21) section for more information on the different address formats supported.
 </aside>

-You can either geocode a single address at the time or collect multiple addresses in batches in order to geocode up to 10,000 addresses at the time.
+You can either geocode a single address at a time or collect multiple addresses in batches in order to geocode up to 10,000 addresses at the time.
+Whenever possible, please make batch requests.

 ## Geocoding single address